CyberLens/Discovery/README.md

 <!-- [![dependencies Status](https://david-dm.org/or3stis/apparatus.svg)](https://david-dm.org/or3stis/apparatus) -->
 <!-- [![devDependencies Status](https://david-dm.org/or3stis/apparatus/dev-status.svg)](https://david-dm.org/or3stis/apparatus?type=dev) -->

-ASTo is security analysis tool for IoT networks.
-It is developed to support the Apparatus security framework.
-ASTo is based on
+DiscØvery is security analysis tool for IoT and 5G systems.
+It is the active fork of [ASTo](https://github.com/Or3stis/apparatus).
+DiscØvery is build with
 [electron](http://electron.atom.io/) and
 [cytoscape.js](http://js.cytoscape.org/).
 The icons are provided by Google's [Material Design](https://material.io/icons/).